 His rather unusual middle name stems from his birth aboard a ship in mid-Atlantic during his family’s long voyage to India, where his father was taking up a new post with the East India Company.
 He spent twelve years in India before the family returned to Tyneside.
 Appropriately, for this story at least, John Stephenson was born on Waterloo Day, 18 June 1829.

 The tale is written in typical Tyneside vernacular that may not be so different as that spoken around Newcastle and Gateshead today.
 Most of the spelling is phonetic, derived from the accent rather than from archaic dialect.
 Thus, the story’s title, ‘Haak’s men’, is how ‘Hawke’s men’ would be pronounced.
 Similarly, words such as Aa (I), knaa (know), aad (old) and hoose (house) are all phonetic spellings.
-Where there is no clear indication of a word’s meaning, it is highlighted and the definition and etymology can be viewed by clicking on the word.
+A glossary showing the meanings of highlighted words can be accessed by clicking on the word.

 Aa wes cummin’ doon the road there, cheps, wen Aa fell in wi’ aad Ned Wright.
 Ye knaa it wes aad Ned Wright an’ fower an’ twenty o’ Haaks’s men that won the Battle o’ Watterloo.
 Aa ses, “Gud mornin’ Ned.”